 Window frame.
 Buy an old window frame at a garage sale and back it with chicken wire, then hang it overhead for vines to cling to.
 Or, attach simple wooden stakes at the bottom and stand it up inside a planter or in the ground for an easy plant support.

 Mattress springs.
-A couple years ago, my husband came home with an old mattress spring.
+A couple of years ago, my husband came home with an old mattress spring.
 Don’t ask me why — this is just my life.
 He thought I could use it in the garden somehow, and he was right!
-We drove two rebar pieces into the ground, and wired the mattress spring to it so it was standing on end.
+We drove two rebar pieces into the ground and wired the mattress spring to it so it was standing on end.
 Vines will grow up and around the form, but you can also use the individual springs to create little pocket gardens.
 I did this by pushing a handful of moss into the circular spring, then adding a tillandsia (air plant) into it.
 So easy and inexpensive!